AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 * Adobe may seek consent from you, the System Administrator of the Admin Console, to automatically migrate users to our organization's existing console.
 In the email with the subject line "Action required to manage user access to Adobe Marketo Engage `[Package Tier]`," click the "Get Started" button to navigate to the consent page.

+`3.` After migration, Marketo Engage will go from being served from experience.adobe.com to Adobe Experience Cloud.
+Please allowlist all Adobe domains listed [at the top of this article](/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md){target="_blank"} to prevent disruption to our Marketo Engage access.

-`3.` **Optional:** Setting up SSO (Single Sign On) on the Adobe Admin Console.
+`4.` **Optional:** Setting up SSO (Single Sign On) on the Adobe Admin Console.

-* To benefit our users who log in with SSO on their Adobe Identity moving forward, we request you to assist with SSO setup on the Adobe Admin Console before user migration occurs.
+* To benefit our users who log in with SSO on their Adobe Identity moving forward, please assist with SSO setup on the Adobe Admin Console before user migration occurs.

 We appreciate your cooperation during this transition.
 Let me know when you have completed these steps so I can proceed with the migration.